icaoberg/python-bst/README.md

 ## Disclaimer
 This implementation is based on a homework I did for Carnegie Mellon's 15213 Advanced Data Structures and Algorithms in Java many years ago.

-As you can tell from the plot below, the performance is relatively slow
+As you can tell from the plot below, it is slow

 ![Insertions](https://github.com/icaoberg/python-bst/blob/master/images/insertion.png?raw=true)